 I have done only two workshops and one seminar in the past.
 It's not something I've devoted a lot of attention to, but, I am always open to interesting offers.

 I do strongly believe in giving back to aspiring photographers, and there is a way that you may be able to learn from me and not have to pay for a workshop or a seminar.
 For more details read the next question.

 I have been getting asked this question a lot lately, so, I have set up a system of sorts that could be beneficial for you and for me, if you have the right skills and knowledge.
 READ MORE.

-Can you give me the contact details of a magazine editor you know?
+Can you give me the email of a magazine editor you know?